ramvns251/First-Program/README.md

 # First-Program
-This is my first repository for demo.
+This is my first repository for demo of github command and git bash exercise.